My Travel Pages and Travel Guide Links - A Greensleeves Home Page

 - Walked among wild zebras in Swaziland and been attacked by black kites in The Ngorongoro Crater in Tanzania (they were only after the picnic lunch).
 I have swum with stingrays in Belize and laid on a tropical beach at night-fall, as hundreds of giant fruit bats passed slowly overhead.
 And I've also witnessed a volcanic eruption in Costa Rica and seen a total eclipse of the sun in Libya.

-The point about all of this is - I am by no means a seasoned professional traveller.
-All of these experiences have come from no more than four to five weeks carefully selected vacation per year over the past decade.
-If you can afford to travel but have not done so, this is what you are missing.
+The point about this is that I am by no means a seasoned professional traveller.
+All of these experiences have come from no more than four to five weeks carefully selected vacation per year.
+If you can afford to travel but haven't yet done so, please do so!

 'The world is a book and those who do not travel read only one page'.
 St. Augustine